Project Information

 For further inquiries please email: 113ResearchOCADU@gmail.com

-Exhibition/Project Proposals (one-page research/project proposal, brief bio(s), max five images) to: Project Director, Pam Patterson ppatterson@ocadu.ca.
+Exhibition/Project Proposals (one-page research/project proposal, brief bio(s), max five images): Project Director, Pam Patterson ppatterson@ocadu.ca.

 Paint used for Exterior Gallery Walls: